HilscherAutomation/netPI-desktop-hdmi/README.md

 STEP 4.
 Press the button *Actions > Start/Deploy container*

-Pulling the image may take a while (5-10mins).
-Sometimes it may take too long and a time out is indicated.
-In this case repeat STEP 4.
+#### Docker command line example

+`docker run -d --privileged --network=host --restart=always -e SSHPORT=22 --device=/dev/tty0:/dev/tty0 --device=/dev/tty2:/dev/tty2 --device=/dev/fb0:/dev/fb0 --device=/dev/input:/dev/input --device=/dev/snd:/dev/snd -p 22:22/tcp -p 5900:5900 hilschernetpi/netpi-desktop-hdmi`

+#### Docker compose example

+A `docker-compose.yml` file could look like this

+    version: "2"

+    services:
+     desktop:
+       image: hilschernetpi/netpi-desktop-hdmi
+       restart: always
+       privileged: true
+       network_mode: host
+       ports:
+         - 22:22
+         - 5900:5900
+       devices:
+         - "/dev/tty0:/dev/tty0"
+         - "/dev/tty2:/dev/tty2"
+         - "/dev/fb0:/dev/fb0"
+         - "/dev/input:/dev/input"
+         - "/dev/snd:/dev/snd"
+       environment:
+         - SSHPORT=22

 ### Container access

-Make sure you have a mouse and keyboard connected before you start the container else they are not recognized.

-A HDMI monitor in general will only be recognized if it was already connected during netPI's boot sequence else the screen remains black.

 The container starts the desktop over HDMI, the SSH server, the VNC server and AnyDesk automatically when deployed.

+Make sure you have a mouse and keyboard connected before you deploy the container else they are not recognized by it.

+A HDMI monitor in general will only be recognized if it was already connected when the device is powered else the screen remains black.

 #### ssh

+For an SSH terminal session use an SSH client such as [putty](http://www.putty.org/) with the Docker host IP address (@port number `22` or **SSHPORT** or bridge mode mapped one).

-Login to the container with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at port `22`.
-Use the credentials `testuser` as user and `mypassword` as password when asked and you are logged in as user testuser.
+Use the credentials `testuser` as user and `mypassword` as password when asked and you are logged in as non-root user `testuser`.

+Continue to use [Linux commands](https://www.raspberrypi.org/documentation/linux/usage/commands.md) in the terminal as usual.

 #### VNC